Get started

 runs-on: ubuntu-latest

-permissions: { contents: read, pull-requests: write, checks: write }
+permissions: { contents: read }

 steps: